I Accidentally Took 20 mg of Loratadine (Double Dose of Claritin). Is It Dangerous?

 Is It Dangerous to Take 2 Claritin in 24 Hours?

-Let’s start with the reassuring part: if you’re a healthy adult and you accidentally took two 10 mg doses of Claritin in a single day, you’re probably going to be fine.
+If you’re a healthy adult, and you accidentally took two 10 mg doses of Claritin in a single day, you’re probably going to be fine.
 Loratadine has a pretty wide safety margin, and a one-time double dose usually doesn’t cause anything worse than mild side effects, if anything shows up at all.

 Possible Side Effects of Taking Too Much Claritin